AdminTurnedDevOps/PearsonCourses/observability-and-monitoring-for-kubernetes/Section 1/lab.md

 ### Metrics Server
 For some clusters, the Metrics Server may already exist.
 For example, it comes out of the box in AKS.
 However, in some cases, it may not.
-You can use help to install it.
+You can use Helm to install it.

 ```
 helm repo add metrics-server https://kubernetes-sigs.github.io/metrics-server/